josheinhorn/NAXB/README.md

 ````

 ### XmlModelBinding Attribute
-To declare a class can be bound to XML using NAXB, you must include the `XmlModelBindingAttribute`.
+To declare that a class can be bound to XML using NAXB, you must include the `XmlModelBindingAttribute`.
 ````C#
 [XmlModelBinding]
 public class TrapperKeeper